 At the summit, the hermit began to sing a song.
 There emerged from the mists a warrior with whom he had battled long ago.
 To the traveler’s amazement, the hermit and the warrior embraced.
 In their wisdom they had learned that their shared participation in the birth of each other’s wounds connected them far more than their youthful fears had divided them.

 The traveler followed a path down to a stream.
 That’s where he first saw the girl without arms.
-She appeared exquisitely beautiful and helpless in the moonlight.
+She appeared exquisitely beautiful in the moonlight.
 For a brief moment, when she wasn’t looking, he truly saw her… and perfection let its feet get wet.

 The traveler walked slowly along a narrow path that made its way through a grove of trees.
 That’s when he caught a glimpse of the pilgrim.
 The pilgrim’s passion for his quest was so inspiring that it was some time before the traveler realized the unevenness his steps.